 In addition, he is also involved in the sourcing and development of numerous real estate properties throughout South Carolina and across the U.S., including public storage, retail, commercial, and residential properties.
 Most recently, WCM Global Wealth has collaborated to redevelop the Greenville News site in downtown Greenville, SC, a development that will transform the downtown landscape.
 This multi-million dollar re-development, titled Camperdown Square, will encompass an entire city block and will include an upscale hotel, luxury residential condominiums, 225 apartments, two office buildings, retail spaces, and a public plaza.

 Helping people think through leadership and stewardship activities as they seek to invest both time and resources is his passion.
 He holds an earned black belt in the martial art of Tang So Do and has achieved advanced ranks in Kempo and Tae Kwon Do.
-Erick enjoys aviation and is a licensed private pilot with over 20 years of experience, holding multi-engine license and instrument ratings.
+Erick enjoys aviation and is a licensed private pilot with over 20 years of experience, holding multi-engine licenses and instrument ratings.
 He resides in Greenville with his wife Robin and their five sons.

 At the conclusion of Weir’s address, President Fant asked the graduates to stand to receive his charge.
 He first asked the graduates to applaud the family and friends “who are here supporting you, today.
 We know many of you sitting in this arena have sacrificed and invested, and if you are like my parents, shocked that you finished.
 That’s alright as well,” he said.

 He also asked them to applaud the faculty members for what they have done to invest in them.

 Fant told the graduates that out of the seven billion people on this planet, they are now part of the one percent, globally, that have had the opportunity to complete a degree at a university.